tuomaseerola/tuomaseerola.github.io/book.md

 published: true
 ---

+<img src="../images/music_and_science_cover_sm.png" align="right" />

 Book titled _Music and Science: A Guide to Empirical Research_ will be published in 2024 by [Routledge](https://www.routledge.com).

-<img src="../images/music_and_science_cover_sm.png" align="right" />

-It is aimed as an introductory text to music undergraduates, postgraduates, and students in related disciplines.
+The book is aimed as an introductory text to music undergraduates, postgraduates, and students in related disciplines.

-The materials are Quarto notebooks with code examples in R or Python.
+The digital materials are available as [Quarto](https://quarto.org) notebooks with code examples in [R](https://www.r-project.org) or [Python](https://www.python.org).
 All code is available at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/)

 ## Contents
 <ul style="list-style-type:none;">